 I am betting you clicked on this link first!
 Am I right?
 That’s okay!
 You can tell me about it when we talk!

 This is an important consideration!
-After all, this is a new industry and you are probably wondering why no one else has thought of it!
+After all, this is a new industry, and you probably wonder why no one else has thought of it!
 At least not on the scale that I am talking about.

-First, before we get to the numbers, let’s take a look at where the RV industry is right now.
+First, before we get to the numbers, let’s look at where the RV industry is right now.